English Spelling: Until, 'Til and Till

 Google Ngrams for until, till, til, ‘til, untill

-EEBO Ngrams for until, untill, vntill, vntil from
+EEBO Ngrams for until, untill, vntill, vntil, till

 2. till.
 Apart from a brief spate in the late fifteenth century, till spellings predominated over til from 1550 onwards.
 Hence till has overwhelmingly been spelt with two <l>s, at least since the 1473 starting point of the EEBO corpus; older citations in OED nevertheless seem to have til.